ON MY FATHER’S EIGHTIETH

 We caught on fast

-We were as we were told we were.
+We were as we were told

 We were wild animals.